Neal Martin - The Wine Advocate #224 - April 2016

 Château Langoa-Barton, 3rd Classified Growth, was the first of the two Bordeaux wine estates bought by Hugh Barton in the 1820s, the other being Léoville-Barton, 2nd Classified Growth.

 Hugh Barton was a descendant of an Irish family which settled in Bordeaux in the 18th century and which has a long and distinguished history in the region’s wine trade.
 Both properties are still family-owned and run and together represent the longest tradition of unchanged ownership in the Médoc.
-Anthony Barton is the current proprietor but is gradually passing the reins to his daughter Lillian.
+After the death of the late Anthony Barton in 2022, his daughter Lilian and grandson Damien Barton have now taken the reins.

 Langoa Barton has 20 hectares of vineyards (Cabernet Sauvignon 71%, Merlot 21%, Cabernet Franc 8%) lie on gravelly-clay soils.
 Vinification includes 18 months' maturation in oak barriques (50% new).
 Langoa Barton is vinified and matured in exactly the same way as Léoville-Barton and any difference between them must be put down to variations in the soils and exposure of their respective vineyard blocks.